 Pursuant to E.O.
-12866, a regulation is considered a "significant regulatory action" if it is likely to result in: 1) an annual effect of \$100 million or more or adversely affect in a material way the economy, a sector of the economy, productivity, competition, jobs, the environment, public health or safety, or state, local, or tribal governments or communities; 2) create a serious inconsistency or otherwise interfere with an action taken or planned by another agency; 3) materially alter the budgetary impact of entitlements, grants, user fees, or loan programs or the rights or obligations of recipients thereof; or 4) raise novel legal or policy issues arising out of legal mandates, the President's priorities, or the principles set forth in this E.O.
-Based on the information in Section 2.4-2.5, the costs and benefits resulting from this regulatory action are expected to be \$2,932,558 and therefore are not expected to meet or exceed the \$100 million threshold.
+12866, a regulation is considered a "significant regulatory action" if it is likely to result in: 1) an annual effect of \$200 million or more or adversely affect in a material way the economy, a sector of the economy, productivity, competition, jobs, the environment, public health or safety, or state, local, territorial, or tribal governments or communities; 2) create a serious inconsistency or otherwise interfere with an action taken or planned by another agency; 3) materially alter the budgetary impact of entitlements, grants, user fees, or loan programs or the rights or obligations of recipients thereof; or 4) raise legal or policy issues for which centralized review would meaningfully further the President's priorities or the principles set forth in this E.O., as specifically authorized in a timely manner by the Administrator of Office of Information and Regulatory Affairs in each case.
+Based on the information in Sections 2.4-2.5, the costs of \$23,287 and the benefits of \$2,909,287 resulting from this regulatory action are not expected to meet or exceed the \$200 million threshold.
 Thus, this action has been determined to not be economically significant for the purposes of E.O.
 12866.